JFelipeP/spring-boot-polymer/README.md

-# Spring Boot with Polymer 1.x - from Polymer Starter Kit
+# Spring Boot with Polymer 1.x

 This app uses Spring MVC to create REST Resources that is consumed by a Polymer SPA

 ##### Prerequisites

-Install [Gradle] or use the gradlew bash script ./gradlew build Install [Bower]
+Install [Gradle] or use the gradlew bash script ./gradlew build.

+Install [Bower]

 ##### Build and run the app